I'm particularly interested in travel, reading, history, and cooking.

 - 2 teaspoons fresh ginger, grated after being peeled

 - 3 tablespoons white wine or lemon juice

 - Combine together the lamb, salt, onion, turmeric, ginger, cayenne pepper, vegetable oil, and garlic in a large casserole dish, and add 1 3/4 cups of water.
 Bring to a simmer, then reduce heat and simmer for 45 minutes.

 - Simultaneously, combine the chopped and mostly seeded green peppers (change depending on the degree of spice needed, leaving in or taking out varying degrees of seeds), mint, cilantro, and lemon juice/white wine, as well as 2 tablespoons of water in a blender.
 Blend until very smooth.

-> - If desired, add in the cherry tomatoes into the lamb broth.
+- If desired, add in the cherry tomatoes to the lamb broth.
 Boil for a few minutes until it is heavily reduced, then add in the pepper-mint-cilantro mixture, and 1 cup of milk.
-Boil for a few minutes more to reduce further, adjust spice level as desired with milk and sugar or more cayenne pepper, then serve, over rice.
+Boil for a few minutes more to reduce further, adjust the spice level as desired with milk and sugar or more cayenne pepper, then serve, over rice.

-> © 2017 Ryan Thomas
+© 2017 Ryan Thomas